EnriqueSPR/Enrique_portfolio/README.md

  <img src="figures/matshow.png" width="200"/>

-  * Plot bar showing the feature importance and the correlation of each attrinute with the target:
+  * Plot bar showing the feature importance and the correlation of each attribute with the target:

  <img src="figures/importance_vs_corr.png" height="250" width="450"/>